Adman/school/ai/project/README.md

 ### Mutation improvement

-In previous experiments the second mutation was incrementing cell's address.
+In previous experiments, the second mutation was incrementing cell's address.
 I tried to change it to increment entire cell value.
 The results stayed approximately the [same](results/6000_100_mutating_cell.png).

-People who study genetics think that mutation is responsible for improving individuals, so I decided to increase the probability to 0.01 for inverting random bit.
+People who study genetics think that mutation is responsible for improving individuals, so I decided to increase the probability to 0.01 for inverting random bit in each cell.
+This resulted in huge improvement.

 ![mutation changed](results/6000_100_diff_mut_prob.png)
 ![solutions found 2000 steps](results/solution_2000_steps.png)